Khulna Division cricket team

 The Khulna Division cricket team is a first-class team representing the Khulna Division in south-west Bangladesh, one of the country's eight administrative regions.
 The team competes in the National Cricket League and was a participant in the now-defunct National Cricket League One-Day.
 In the short-lived National Cricket League Twenty20 competition, played in the 2009–10 season only, Khulna adopted the name Kings of Khulna and played in black and yellow.
-The equivalent team in the Bangladesh Premier League (BPL) is the Khulna Titans.
+The equivalent team in the Bangladesh Premier League (BPL) is the Khulna Tigers.

 Khulna's main home ground is the Sheikh Abu Naser Stadium in Khulna city, which has a capacity of 15,000.

 Khulna have won the NCL seven times, including the three consecutive seasons 2015–16, 2016–17, and 2017–18, and they won the 2002–03 National Cricket League One-Day.